2010–11 Ukrainian First League: Final standings

-Relegation playoff
+Promotion/Relegation playoff

-The relegation playoff match was played between the 16th place team of the First League and the winner of another playoff game between the second placed clubs from each group of the Second League.
+The promotion/relegation playoff stage consisted of two matches.
+For sponsorship reasons it was named as Umbro playoffs.
+At match one both second placed teams of the Second League groups played each other to determine the winner.
+At match two the match was played between the 16th place team of the First League and the winner of another playoff game between the second placed clubs from each group of the Second League.